unsol/testnet/README.md

 The key component to add ewasm to geth is [EVMC](https://github.com/ethereum/evmc).
 Hera supports EVMC out of the box, but geth not yet.

+1. Create a genesis configuration

+  Use the example template `geth-genesis.json` or generate a new configuration using Geth's `puppeth`.
+To preload accounts with code, use `genesis.py`.
+See `python genesis.py -h` for details.

-1. Build geth with EVMC
+2. Build geth with EVMC

 	Checkout `evmc` branch of go-ethereum fork https://github.com/chfast/go-ethereum/tree/evmc ([PR](https://github.com/ethereum/go-ethereum/pull/17050)).
 	Build geth following official [build instructions](https://github.com/ethereum/go-ethereum#building-the-source).

-2. Build Hera to shared library
+3. Build Hera to shared library

 	```sh
 	mkdir build && cd build